Everything we’re proud of at Kirkland stems from our open, dynamic, friendly, inclusive and professional culture that we’re committed to maintaining.

 At Kirkland, we are committed to advancing the local and global communities in which we live and work.
 To fulfil that mission we dedicate substantial energy, talent and resources to an array of meaningful causes and initiatives that reflect our values and vision.

-Over the last year, lawyers from Kirkland London have provided pro bono services to a diverse range of organisations and benefitted enormously from the experience of clients and challenges outside of their usual legal work.
-More importantly, they really made a difference to the people they worked for.
-Pro bono hours are billable hours for associates and our firm aims for each associate to spend at least 20 hours per year on pro bono work.
-Pro bono opportunities are available to lawyers at all levels, including Vacation Scheme participants and trainees.
+Over the last year, lawyers from Kirkland & Ellis London have provided Pro Bono services to a diverse range of organisations and benefitted enormously from the experience of clients and challenges outside of their usual legal work.
+More importantly, they have really made a difference to the people for whom they have worked.
+Pro Bono hours are billable hours for associates and our Firm aims for each associate to spend at least 20 hours per year on Pro Bono work.

-Kirkland has partnered with University House Legal Advice Centre, one of London’s oldest legal aid organisations, to provide volunteer staff for its weekly housing clinic in the East End of London.
-Since the housing clinic’s inception in 2017, 48 Kirkland lawyers from the London office have dedicated nearly 600 pro bono hours and assisted over 100 Legal Advice Centre clients in need.
-The clinic provides free legal support to vulnerable individuals facing housing issues such as homelessness, evictions, poor living conditions and others.
+Kirkland has partnered with the University House Legal Advice Centre, one of London’s oldest legal aid organisations, to provide volunteer staff for its weekly housing clinic in the East End of London.
+Since the housing clinic’s inception in 2017, 75 Kirkland attorneys from the London office have dedicated over 1,000 Pro Bono hours and assisted over 250 Legal Advice Centre clients in need.
+The clinic provides free legal support to vulnerable individuals facing housing issues including homelessness, evictions and poor living conditions.

-In 2018, Kirkland donated more than $20 million to 1,300+ charitable and law-related organisations.
-In the UK these include: Chance UK, Hackney Quest and Spitalfields Crypt Trust.
+In 2020, Kirkland donated more than $14.0 million to 1,400+ charitable and law-related organisations.
+In the UK these include: Impetus Private Equity Foundation, Spitalfields Crypt Trust, Chance UK and Hackney Quest.